MFn233/WorldExporter-Next/README.md

-Minecraft Pocket Edition gives the user a choice of where their worlds should be kept.
+The mobile version of Minecraft Bedrock Edition gives the user a choice of where their worlds should be kept.
 "External" and "Application".

 "External" saves worlds in the device storage where the user can easily transfer them to another device.
 "Application" stores the worlds internally in Minecraft’s private folder to which only Minecraft has access.